henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-12-use-focal-point-in-product-cards-in-shopifys-craft-theme.md

 ---
-title: Use focal point in product cards in Shopify' "Craft" theme
+title: Use focal point in product cards in Shopify's "Craft" theme
 tags:
   - Shopify
 ---